nahobbs5/AzureActiveDirectoryDemo/README.md

 2. Right-click your domain or OU → Create a GPO → Name: TestDesktopPolicy.
 3. Edit it → Example:

-  User Configuration → Policies → Administrative Templates → Desktop → Desktop → Desktop Wallpaper → set a wallpaper file path on the DC
+>  User Configuration → Policies → Administrative Templates → Desktop → Desktop → Desktop Wallpaper → set a wallpaper file path on the DC<br>
   Link the GPO to the OU with the client in it.

 4. On Client-VM, run:
-'gpupdate /force`
+`gpupdate /force`

 5. Log out/in to see the effect.